MicrosoftDocs/Dynamics-365-Operations.pt-br/articles/fin-and-ops/get-started/ax4-content-retired.md

 ---
-title: "Conteúdo desativado do Microsoft Dynamics AX 4.0"
+title: "Conteúdo desativado do AX 4.0"
 description: "O conteúdo do Dynamics AX 4.0 no TechNet e no MSDN foi desativado."
 author: margoc
 manager: AnnBe